[How To] Detox Safely

 These symptoms typically appear within the first 24 hours that opioid use has ceased.

-Ongoing symptoms include:
+For instance, ongoing symptoms include:

-- Stomach cramps / pain
+- Stomach cramps/pain

 - Blurred vision